 Hayward ties career high with 39 as Celtics top Cavs 119-113

-Hayward put in Kemba Walker’s miss with 22 seconds left to give Boston a 118-113 lead.
-Walker stole the inbounds pass and hit a free throw to put the game away.
+Hayward hit 17 of 20 shots, including one 3-pointer.
+He put in Kemba Walker’s miss with 22 seconds left to give Boston a five-point lead.
+Walker stole the inbounds pass and sank a free throw to put the game away.

-Hayward made 17 of 20 shots, including a 3-pointer.
-The 6-foot-7 forward scored 16 points in the opening quarter and 22 in the first half, hitting all nine attempts from the field.
+The only person in the building who wasn’t impressed with his perfection on 2-pointers was Hayward.

+“It seems like a pointless stat to me,” he said.
+“Tonight just felt sweet because we got the win, but I wish we could have closed out better.”

 Walker had 25 points for Boston, which hasn’t lost since the season opener against Philadelphia.